Specialist unfair dismissal lawyers with the skills to negotiate with employers.

 A claim for unfair dismissal must be made to an employment tribunal.
 It is important to act quickly in these circumstances as any claim to an employment tribunal needs to be made three months less one day from the date of the dismissal.
 Before making a claim to the employment tribunal the case must first be referred to ACAS for early conciliation.
 We can help you navigate through this complex process.

-Additional considerations for directors facing unfair dismissal
+Directors facing unfair dismissal

 We find that where a director is being dismissed additional considerations arise.
 For example: